Williams Industrial Services Group (OTCMKTS:WLMS) Downgraded by TheStreet

-TheStreet cut shares of Williams Industrial Services Group (OTCMKTS:WLMS – Get Rating) from a c rating to a d rating in a research report sent to investors on Friday morning, TheStreetRatingsTable reports.
+TheStreet cut shares of Williams Industrial Services Group (OTCMKTS:WLMS – Get Rating) from a c rating to a d rating in a report issued on Friday, TheStreetRatingsTable reports.

 Williams Industrial Services Group Company Profile